workfall/autoscaling-using-lambda/README.md

 Repository consists of the following files:

-   1) deregister-stop-ec2.py - create a lambda function and import this code.
+   1) deregister-stop-ec2.py - Create a lambda function and import this code.
 This code is responsible for dereregistering and stopping of EC2 instances behing ALB.

-   2) start-register-ec2.py - create a lambda function and import this code.
+   2) start-register-ec2.py - Create a lambda function and import this code.
 This code is responsible for starting and registering of EC2 instances behind ALB.

    3) iam-policy-lambda-ec2-access - consists of IAM policy which will grant permission for the lambda to manage EC2 instances.